Believe it or not, it’s meant to be barbecue season – time to make the best of the British summer.

 Enjoy pork mini steaks from £5.75, from Donald Russell – buy now

 Virgin Wines recommends the Ariki Reserva Cachapoal Cabernet Sauvignon Syrah 2011 – its combination of red fruit and smoky flavours stands up perfectly to the barbecued pork.
-This wine is available in the Can’t Go Wrong Red Case – Rewards members save over £50.
+This wine is available in the Can’t Go Wrong Red Case – AA members save over £50.

 Serves 4 as a starter

 For the batter: